School Supply Lists for the 2023-2024 year can be found HERE

 Who can attend?

-Pre-school through middle school students from any of the five districts in the collaborative are eligible to apply:
+Pre-school through grade 6 students from any of the five districts in the collaborative are eligible to apply:

 Jackson, Lake, Plain, North Canton,